 AHSG 525 - Criminal Justice Systems 3 credits

-With an interdisciplinary approach, human service professionals will gain an understanding of crime, criminal law, law enforcement, courts, corrections and juvenile justice.
-Human service professionals will learn how to interact with the criminal justice system as advocates for their clients and/or employees regarding protection from dangerous consumers.
-Case studies and field experiences will be used to demonstrate how the criminal justice system addresses the special needs of consumers with mental illnesses, addictions, developmental disabilities and abuse issues.
+With an interdisciplinary approach, human service professionals will gain an understanding of crime, criminal law, law enforcement, courts, corrections and juvenile justice from a systems perspective.
+Human service professionals will learn how to understand the criminal justice system from the vantage point of different professional roles and responsibilities.
+Case studies will be used to demonstrate how the criminal justice system addresses the special needs of persons with mental illnesses, addictions, developmental disabilities, and abuse issues.